alemar11/ios-watchos-tvos-macos-resources/README.md

 * [DottedLineView](https://github.com/STAR-ZERO/DottedLineView) - Draw horizontal or vertical dotted line for iOS.
 * [EZYGradientView](https://github.com/shashankpali/EZYGradientView) - Create gradients and blur gradients without a single line of code.
 * [FAQView](https://github.com/mukeshthawani/FAQView) - An easy to use FAQ view for iOS written in Swift.
+* [FNReactionsView](https://github.com/fabiosoft/FNReactionsView) - FNReactionsView is a customizable control (based on UIView) to give people a way to show floating emoji like facebook does during live stream, easy way.
 * [Hexacon](https://github.com/gautier-gdx/Hexacon) - A fancy hexagonal layout for displaying data like your Apple Watch.
 * [HolyView](https://github.com/Frexas/HolyView) - Custom view with transparent circle hole and title/button subview.
 * [SSHoneyCombView](https://github.com/SamehSalama/SSHoneyCombView) - A honey comb View that looks like a collection view with hexagon shaped items.